eneliviu/Portofoloio-2/README.md

 ## Target audience
 * Theoretically, the ***LovinPlans*** app is designed to cater to a diverse range of users seeking a simple yet powerful task management solution.
-* The target audience for the app comprises tech-savvy, goal-oriented, and organized individuals who prioritize personal productivity.
+* The target audience for the app comprises tech-savy, goal-oriented, and organized individuals who prioritize personal productivity.
 Additionally, the app is designed to be inclusive, aiming to accommodate users from diverse geographic regions, cultures, and backgrounds on a global scale.

 ## Features